ElectroJr/EnhancedModLoader/README.md

-This is a fork of [C0dingschmuser's EnhancedModLoader](https://github.com/C0dingschmuser/EnhancedModLoader), updated to work with the new versions of cosmoteer that use .net 9
+This is a fork of [C0dingschmuser's EnhancedModLoader](https://github.com/C0dingschmuser/EnhancedModLoader), updated to work with the new versions of cosmoteer that use dotnet 9.
+Additionally, this will now also include and load Andreas Pardeike's [Harmony patching library](https://github.com/pardeike/Harmony) v2.3.5.

+If anyone needs to fork it again in future, note that the steam workshop mod ID is hard coded in `helperPath` in `dllmain.cpp`.

 # EnhancedModLoader for Cosmoteer
 ### Automatically loads c# mod dlls from Steam Workshop Mods - Integrates with ingame mod manager.